AdobeDocs/audience-manager.en/help/using/integration/integrating-third-party/openx-destination.md

 ### Only Qualified Segments are Sent to OpenX

 The amount data passed in to [!DNL OpenX] depends on how many segments a particular user qualifies for.
 For example, say you set up 100 Audience Management segments.
-If a site visitor qualifies for five of them, then only those five segments get sent to OpenX (not all 100).
+If a site visitor qualifies for five of them, then only those five segments get sent to [!DNL OpenX] (not all 100).

 ## Create an [!DNL OpenX] Destination {#concept_4A93689DF98A42368CF11A97F7522E8A}

-Create a cookie-based destination for [!DNL OpenX] in Audience Management.
+Create a cookie destination for [!DNL OpenX] in Audience Management.

 <!-- aam-openx-destination.xml -->